 The potential of his point-cloud modelling has been written about; this new vein of visualization is one which Girot is known for advancing.
-Though Girot did discuss the technology in his work, at this talk, he set point cloud models in the context of siting, clearing, and planting—components of the process inherent to landscape design, which centered his talk on the particularities of a site.
+Though Girot did discuss the technology in his work, during this talk he set point cloud models in the context of siting, clearing, and planting—components of the process inherent to landscape design, which centered his talk on the particularities of sites.

 At the ETH, Girot and his team have garnered attention for point-cloud modelling of projects at the territorial scale.
 The technology is also relevant at the human scale, owing to the level of detail that it elucidates.

 A precise engineering technology that is now used for modelling, the point-cloud model creates a depiction of the site by congregating billions of pixel points, all of which carry position information gleaned by drones, Lidar, and 3D-scanning.

 As a viewer moves through the model, the minute points slowly push by you in a way that is less like you’re walking through the space than like you have become the camera floating through it, seemingly any detail available for close observation.

 By sharing an abundance of information, the models evoke what it is like to be in a place.
 In spite of appearances, Girot asserts these models counter the “tech-y,” “plan-y,” and mapping-focused vein that dominates contemporary landscape architecture by bringing focus to the site.